Jesus-Palapa/PortfolioProject361/README.md

 ## PortfolioProject361
-PokeFax: A Pokemon Dictionary
+//PokeFax: A Pokemon Dictionary
-Name: Jesus Palapa
+//Name: Jesus Palapa
-Course: CS 361
+//Course: CS 361
-Email: palapacj@oregonstate.edu
+//Email: palapacj@oregonstate.edu

 **Description:** This program will allow new and old Pokemon fans to search their favorite pokemon by name and get pokemon data such as - type, number, name, weight, height, moves.
 The user can also see lists of pokemon and save their favorite pokemon.